brilliapps/very-long-string-numbers-math/README.md

 # very-long-string-numbers-math
 Doing basic math operations on very, very, very long integer or decimal numbers suplied as a string.
 Of course the numbers don't have to be big.
-The returned values ARE NORMAL numbers NOT those with this "e-" letter at the end of each one
+The returned values ARE NORMAL numbers AND THEY ARE NEVER KIND OF those numbers with this "e-" letter at the end of it

 It is like 0.9 version.